Life Choices as a High-Dimensional Optimization

 • Endless educational and recreational possibilities

-Many dramatically different life paths probably lead to similar levels of fulfillment.
 Like overparameterized neural networks, there are exponentially many ways to "fit" your core needs and values.
 The anxiety about making the "perfect" choice may be misplaced — there are likely countless equivalent solutions.
+There are simply too many possible ways to satisfy your core needs relative to how many core needs you actually have.

 The Frustration Analogy